lhoang64/DarkDarkGo/mgmt/design_doc.md

 ### Crawer

 #### Seeds
-- Crawler asks MGMT for seed or lists of seeds with  or `/get_seed`
+- Crawler asks MGMT for seed or lists of seeds with `/get_seed`
     ```
     {